gorodnichy/iTrack-covid/datasets-dashboards.md

-# datasets and dashboards available for analyzing the propagatio of COVID 19 in Canada and Worldwide
+# Datasets and dashboards available for analyzing the propagation of COVID 19 in Canada and Worldwide

 ## Related to Canada: